ymerejsasnak/map-app/README.md

-add some more cities!
-possible future change:  find api online that I can load cities from and get them that way instead of entering them into data by hand!
+future TO DO:  find api online that I can load cities from (wikipedia?) and get them that way instead of entering them into data by hand!